Anxiety and Addiction Treatment in Maryland

 - Scheduled times for meditation and/or self-care

 - Journaling regularly to monitor moods, feelings, etc

 Get Help Right Now at The Freedom Center

 No matter what disorder you might be struggling with or how many, treatment is a possibility.
 If you are looking for treatment for yourself or a loved one, we at The Freedom Center can help.
 We offer multiple options that can include a dual diagnosis plan.
 Our medical team will make an assessment in order to design the perfect treatment plan for your needs.

-From psychiatric help to group activities and holistic treatment, we believe in using every tool possible to help you become addiction-free.
-Visit our website to learn more about our center and contact us today by calling (888) 530-5023.
+We believe in using every tool possible to help you become addiction-free.
+Visit our website to learn more about our center, contact us today.
 We can discuss all of your questions and concerns so you can be sure you are making the best choice for yourself and for your treatment.